dariusk/progress-a-history/rulesets/jaled/readme.md

 * Develop: Increase local yield by a fraction of global yield, reducing global yield, and hurting global relations.
 * Conquer: Raise your yield, and lower another's, in proportion to respective population.
 Hurts relations globally.
 * Consent: Improves global relations, and improves local yield as a proportion of global relations.
-* Adapt: Decreases how much yield your people consume each turn.
+* Adapt: Decreases how much yield your people consume each turn, and increases global yield in proportion to the society's age.

 ## Divergence